johnnevill/stack-tables/README.md

 stack-tables
 ============

-Quickly format tables for stackoverflow
+Quickly format tables for stackoverflow!
 ### Input text like this

 ```